tschettervictor/truenas-iocage-photoprism/README.md

 ### Prerequisites

 You will need to create
-- 1 Dataset named `photoprism` in your pool under which you will create three sub-datasets. e.g. `/mnt/mypool/photoprism`
+- 1 Dataset named `photoprism` in your pool under which you will create 2 sub-datasets. e.g. `/mnt/mypool/photoprism`
 - one named `db`, which will store the database
-- one named `config`, which will be used to store database passwords in case of a reinstall
 - one named `photos`, which will be the main storage for photoprism media

 If these are not present, a directory `/photoprism` will be created in `$POOL_PATH` with the above mentioned sub-directories.
 You will want to create the datasets, otherwise directories will just be created.
 Datasets make it easy to do snapshots etc...